sap-tutorials/sap-btp-sdk-ios/tutorials/sdk-ios-multi-user/sdk-ios-multi-user.md

 ### You will learn

-- How to create a native iOS application that supports multiple users on the same device
+- How to create an offline enabled native iOS application that supports multiple users on the same device

 ---